Tawa Esplanade Restoration Project

 Tawa Esplanade runs to Te Wai o Pareira from Matipo Road between Renata Crescent and Wharf Road.

-It is a special place on Te Atatu Peninsula and has been designated in the Auckland Council Unitary Plan as a 'Significant Ecological Area'.
+It is a special place on Te Atatu Peninsula.
 It really is a special place...
 Tawe Esplanade is unique on Te Atatu Peninsula at least.
 It has the only fresh water spring that we are aware of, which flows all year round and the water appears to be clean and clear.
 This would have offered pre European Maori a very appealing combination of fresh water combined with an abundance of sea food in the Awa and upper Waitemata.
 There appears to be evidence of a 'midden' (see image below) with shells showing that there could have been shell fish consumed here in pre European times.

 This project has been made possible through the generous support of the following partners: